How to Write a Reference Letter for a Job [+ Free Template]

 The difference between a recommendation letter and reference is how they’re used in the application process.
-As an applicant, in both personal and professional settings, you may have the other party asking for a reference on behalf of the person or professional.
-For example, in a hiring situation, the employer may be wanting a reference by the applicant in order to validate their skills.
+As an applicant, you may have the other party asking for a reference.
+For example, in a hiring situation, the employer may want a reference by the applicant to validate their skills.

 This is different from a letter of recommendation, because this reference is being solicited by the employer.
 While a recommendation letter is an evergreen note that the employee, student, or other.
-That note is something that shows the employee is a high-quality candidate versus requesting to validate specific parts of the employees work experience or past.
+That note shows that the employee is a high-quality candidate versus requesting to validate specific parts of the employee's work experience or past.

 More Details About a Reference Letter

 A reference letter is a business letter, meaning it should be written in a formal letter format.
-You should use formal language and speak in a way that highlights the person or professional you are vouching for in a positive, professional, and respectful manner.
+You should use formal language.
+And speak in a way that highlights the person or professional you are vouching for.
+It should be in a positive, professional, and respectful manner.

 This letter can be written for the following reasons:

-- To provide a character reference as part of any personal need.
+- Providing a character reference as part of any personal need.

-- To provide a character reference or academic reference for a student application (medical school, law school, graduate school, MBA program, or other college applications).
+- When providing a character reference or academic reference for a student application (medical school, law school, graduate school, MBA program, or other college applications).

-- To provide a professional reference for an employer who needs validation of the employee’s previous work history, skills, or resume statements.
+- Or when providing a professional reference for an employer who needs validation of the employee’s previous work history, skills, or resume statements.

-As the letter writer, you’ll need to be sure that the request you’ve received contains the appropriate information to be able to make a valid reference.
-For example, a job reference should include the details regarding what the employer is looking to validate, so the recommender can speak to situations and examples which provide an accurate letter for their job application.
+As the letter writer, you’ll need to be sure that the request you’ve received contains the appropriate information.
+Information used to be able to make a valid reference.
+For example, a job reference should include details regarding what the employer is looking to validate.
+So the recommender can speak to situations and examples that provide an accurate letter for their job application.
 These requests may come from a former employee and may include requests that the hiring manager has to you, the reference writer.

-Alternatively, for a person’s character and reference of that, you should be provided with information regarding the type of situation the reference is being used for.
-Whether it’s for an academic committee or real estate lease, you need the appropriate information to be able to write a successful letter.
+Alternatively, for a person’s character and reference of that.
+You should be provided with information regarding the type of situation the reference is being used for.
+Whether it’s for an academic committee or real estate lease, you need the appropriate information to write a successful letter.